-Research shows that 60-80% of visitors on eCommerce sites end up leaving the store before making a purchase after adding items to their cart.
+Research shows that almost 70% of ecommerce shoppers leave the site after adding items to their cart.

-- Remind them of what they left in their cart
+- Remind people what they’ve left in their cart

-- Provide reassurance on common concerns that might have prevented leads from completing their purchase (delivery time, return policy, customer reviews of the products, etc.)
+- Address any concerns that might have prevented the purchase (delivery time, return policy, customer reviews of the products, etc.)

 - Notify them if the product is low on inventory or if there is a sale that is about to expire

-Birthday emails are one of the simplest and most effective automation workflows that you can set up.
+Birthday emails are one of the easiest, most effective automation workflows you can set up.

-The only information you need is date of birth to set up a simple workflow to automatically send a birthday email to your customers.
+All you need is subscribers’ date of birth.
+Then you can set up a simple workflow to automatically send a birthday email.

 According to Experian, birthday emails generate a 481% higher transaction rate than promotional emails.